cncf/devstats.archive/README.md

 - `gha_teams`: variable, teams
 - `gha_teams_repositories`: variable, teams repositories connections
 - `gha_logs`: this is a table that holds all tools logs (unless `GHA2DB_SKIPLOG` is set)
-- `gha_texts`: this is a compute table, that contains texts from comments, commits, issues and pull requests, updated by sync and structure tools
+- `gha_texts`: this is a compute table, that contains texts from comments, commits, issues and pull requests, updated by gha2db_sync and structure tools
-- `gha_issues_pull_requests`: this is a compute table that contains PRs and issues connections, updated by sync and structure tools
+- `gha_issues_pull_requests`: this is a compute table that contains PRs and issues connections, updated by gha2db_sync and structure tools
-- `gha_issues_events_labels`: this is a compute table, that contains shortcuts to issues labels (for metrics speedup), updated by sync and structure tools
+- `gha_issues_events_labels`: this is a compute table, that contains shortcuts to issues labels (for metrics speedup), updated by gha2db_sync and structure tools

 # Grafana dashboards